Vittsjö GIK

 Vittsjö Gymnastik- och Idrottsklubb is a football club from Vittsjö, Sweden.
-They play in the highest level of women's soccer leagues in Sweden, the Damallsvenskan.
+They play in the highest level of women's football leagues in Sweden, the Damallsvenskan.

-Vittsjö GIK play their home games at Vittsjö IP Stadium in Vittsjö, a 1,500 capacity stadium completed in April 2012.
+Vittsjö GIK play their home games at Vittsjö IP in Vittsjö, a 1,500 capacity stadium completed in April 2012.

 Current squad

 Former players

 For details of former players, see :Category:Vittsjö GIK players.